AndiEcker/AcuSihotInterfaces/README.md

 | SRSL_DATE | Date/Time of the insert into this log table |
 | SRSL_LOGREF | Audit Trail Log Id (for debugging only) - Primary Key of either RUL/Requested Unit Log, AROL/Apartment Reservation Log or LOG/Client Details Log |
 | SRSL_MESSAGE | Final or Error Message/Response of Sihot.PMS (taken from the MSG response xml element) |

+### Synchronization between Salesforce and Sihot

+Recently we also started to implement the [AssServer application](#assserver-application) that will pass any changes of reservation data and of room occupations (check-ins, check-outs and room-moves) done within Sihot to Salesforce (and optionally also to the AssCache database).